FrozenVoid/Philosophy-DB/Methods/Pranayama/readme.txt

-Pranayama a yogic breathic discipline also used in meditative practices.
+Pranayama a yogic breathing discipline also used in meditative practices.
 It usually results in 'wind sickness' or Air element overload, in most people as Air element raises emotional sensitivity to level of psychosis(Air controls emotion).
  This is obviously a self-destructive practice that has a very narrow